laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-23-ccn/index.md

 publishDate: '2022-11-17T11:15:57.788793Z'
 subtitle: ''
 tags: []
-title: Retinotopic mapping improves the reliability of image categorization
+title: Retinotopy improves the categorisation and localisation of visual objects in CNNs
 ---

+* to be presented at the *Computational Cognitive Neuroscience Society Meeting 2023*